successible/cleanslate/README.md

 1. Create a PostgreSQL database.
 We recommend [Render.com](https://render.com/) because it fairly priced and very convenient.
 However, any another host will do, such as Digital Ocean or Heroku.

 2. Create a static website built from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free, fast, and easy to link.
 However, Netlify, Render, or any host with Node.js will do.
 Use `npm install -g pnpm; pnpm run build` as your build command.
 It will produce a folder of static files called `build`.
 That is your output directory, which you can serve with a host, like Cloudflare, or your own `nginx`.
-Ensure these environmental variables exist when running the build command.
+If you opt for the latter, you must serve the folder over HTTPS (SSL).
+Also, ensure these environmental variables exist when running the build command.

 ```bash
 # The domain you are hosting the web service (Hasura) at.
 Example: api.mydomain.com